kcaisley/frida/notes/edet.md

 In 2017, state of the art is roughly 10^10 pixels per second.
 So roughly 10^4 fps for 10^6 pixels.

 I'm chasing above 10^11 pixels (100,000 Mpx/s) per second.

+# In-situ applications

+`pdfgrep -r "in situ |in-situ" .`

+In-situ applications are measured in:
+2014 Campbell: phase change materials, solidification of metals and alloys, mophological instabilities, crystallization, reactive multilayer films
+2013 Paton: a thesis w/ table labeling some detectors as in situ 2021 Spurgen:
+2021 Levin: talks about all sorts of in situ material science applications.
+Probably has the best summary 2020 Pu: Summary of nucleantion, growth, assembly, dissolution, nano particles/materials 2020 Dourki: liquid cell
+2022 Predikaka:
+2022 Printer: colloidal particle grown

+`pdfgrep -r "liquid-cell|liquid cell" .`
+liquid phase or liquid-phase

+so can probably just search for `liquid`

+as in LCEM: liquid cell electron microscopy